dankore/learn-javascript-in-hausa-lang/README.md

 - Lesson 2 - Basics of JavaScript syntax, including variables, data types, operators, and control structures.
 Writing a simple program in JavaScript, such as a program that prints "Hello, World!" to the console.
 - Lesson 3 - How to use JavaScript functions, which are blocks of code that can be used to perform a specific task.
 Defining and call a function, and how to pass arguments to a function.
 - Lesson 4 - Introduction to JavaScript objects, which are used to store and organize data in a program.
 Creating an object, how to access and modify object properties, and how to use object methods.
-- Lesson 5 - About the Document Object Model (DOM), which is the structure of a web page and the way that JavaScript can be used to interact with it.
+- Lesson 5 - The Document Object Model (DOM), which is the structure of a web page and the way that JavaScript can be used to interact with it.
 Using JavaScript to select and manipulate DOM elements, and how to handle events such as clicks and form submissions.
 - Lesson 6 - JavaScript libraries and frameworks, such as jQuery and React, to build more complex and interactive web applications

 ## Contributing